ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-03-23-how-to-make-etl-simple-and-intuitive-with-nifi.md

 ![Error](/static/img/2018/03/error.png)

-Sign in Processor corner shows processor’s configuration state (correct or incorrect).
-The current sign means that processor’s configuration is incorrect.We can see what the problem is.
+Sign in Processor corner shows processor's configuration state (correct or incorrect).
+The current sign means that processor's configuration is incorrect.We can see what the problem is.

 We set correct settings for all the processors.